wp-statistics/wp-statistics/readme.txt

 * Removed: Force English option feature in the plugin.
 * Improvement: Setting/Optimization page stylesheet and removed jQuery UI to generate tabs.
 * Improvement: Export data on the optimization page.
+* Improvement: Constants, Includes and moved some functions to the class.

 = 12.1.3 =
 * We're sorry about last issues.
 Now you can update to new version to resolve conflict issues.